uwrov/2018-2019/IGNITION.md

 Replace the IP address following the "pi@" with the IP address assigned by the router to the Pi.
 Enter password when prompted.

-_Note: Due to a closed-source imcompatibility with Microsoft's implementation of gamepad drivers, users of NT-derived operating systems will not have full control or functionality of the ROV.
+_Note: Due to a closed-source incompatibility with Microsoft's implementation of gamepad drivers, users of NT-derived operating systems will not have full control or functionality of the ROV.
 It is recommended that one uses a Unix-like operating system on the surface system connected to the gamepad._